 You’ll notice the 2 numbers above.
 Percent of list price received, and percent of original list price received.
 These numbers take into account if the seller adjusted their list price (usually downward) to adapt to changes in the marketplace.

 The number I immediately notice is the percentile of 98% and 99% respectively.
 This means that the list price is far less negotiable in the current market.
 This chart does not take seller concessions into play (seller paid closing costs etc.), but it’s interesting to note that sellers are not coming down far on their asking price.
 As you’ll often hear, multiple offer situations, are more and more common in this market.

 This means the amount of time it takes for the seller to accept an offer from a buyer and go “under contract”.
 The average number of days for July 2017 was 33, which is an increase of 3 days from July 2016.
 You can see the year-to-date number at 37 days on the right-hand side.

 The important thing to remember here is that if you are planning to sell a house, it will take 30 – 40 days, on average, to find a buyer and then go under contract.
 The buyer must then close the transaction by obtaining financing.

 The process of obtaining financing can take an additional 45 – 60 days.
 This is an important figure to keep in mind during the planning period, as it can take 3 months, or more, to get a check.

 As you can see the number of available homes for sale has dropped from 4,154 last year, to 3,830 this year.
 There is still not enough supply to keep up with the demand for new homes.
 This has lead to a very competitive market that favors the sellers.

 Average Price Per Square Foot

-I like to keep up with the average price per-square foot as a general bench mark for estimating the affordable of different sized homes.
+I like to keep up with the average price-per-square-foot as a general benchmark for estimating the affordability of different sized homes.
 Since I buy property regularly, I need a way to quickly estimate how a property is priced relative to others in the area.

 200,000/135 = 1481